ikramsu/ikramsu/README.md

 - 👋 Hi, I’m @Iiso Kramsu
 - 👀 I’m interest in learning new things related to SW development
-- 🌱 My main jobs are python scripting and React development for iOS and web.
+- 🌱 My main jobs are python scripting and React development for iOS,android and web.

 <!---